 - Debt Relief Notice (DRN)

-We are parents of a primary school going child.
-We have been through a very difficult period in our lives.
+We are parents of a primary school-going child.
+We have been through a challenging period in our lives.
 I lost my permanent teaching position due to life/health circumstances, that could happen to anyone.
 My husband is a tradesperson.
 He, like many others, depended on the construction sector for employment.
 This sector imploded from 2006, due to the recession.
 We were left with a new baby, a large house with a large mortgage, no income.
-Needless to say our health suffered further.
+Needless to say, our health suffered further.

 We found ourselves slipping into arrears.
 The best step we took was the day my husband organised an appointment with Brian.

 We had several meetings with this nice man in MABS.
-The people there were patient, empathetic, non judgemental, highly knowledgeable in all the necessary monetary, financial and budgetary advice areas.
+Everyone at MABS were patient, empathetic, and non-judgemental.
+They were highly knowledgeable in all the necessary financial and budgetary advice areas.

 Everything was simplified.
 MABS brought us from near repossession and desperation to gaining a pathway towards financial stability and keeping our family home.

 We could never find the words to thank MABS enough for their support and guidance.

 We would highly recommend and encourage anyone with any or a similarly difficult situation to get in touch with MABS.